Ultra123-hub/Super-Store-Products-Analysis/README.md

 ![](profit_by_region.png)
 **Insight: West region recorded the highest profit followed closely by the East region.
 The region with the least profit is the Central region**

-**13. Sales made from each category: I created a new column named category sales, displayed th figures and visualized it.**
+**13. Sales made from each category:** I created a new column named category sales, displayed the figures and visualized it.

 ```python
 #grouping the sales by each region